OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/csharp/README.md

   - Select `ReleaseManagement.csproj` file
   - Press `F5` to run the project

-- Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword MicrosoftAppTenantId generated in Step 1 (Setup for Bot).
+- Update the `appsettings.json` configuration for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword` and `MicrosoftAppTenantId` generated in previous steps 1 (Setup for AAD app registration).
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)

 **Setup Manifest for Teams**

 - **This step is specific to Teams.**
     - **Edit** the `manifest.json` contained in the  `AppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<Your Microsoft App Id>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - **Edit** the `manifest.json` for `configurationUrl` inside `configurableTabs` .
-Replace `<yourNgrok.ngrok.io>` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - **Edit** the `manifest.json` for `validDomains` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - **Zip** up the contents of the `AppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app to your org's app catalog".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)